Broken SU(6) symmetry and massive hybrid stars: Introduction

 A different scenario happens if the strange matter is not the ground state, but yet is energetically favorable at high densities.
 In this case the core of the neutron star undergoes a phase transition to quark matter, while the outer layers are still formed by hadronic matter.
 A star with a quark core surrounded by hadronic matter is called a hydrid star.
 A nice argument to corroborate this idea is based on the large $N_c$ expansion as shown in ref.\cite{Mc}.
 As the quark chemical potential exceeds the constituent quark mass, the increase of the pressure produces a phase where chiral symmetry is restored.
 With this hypothesis, for sufficiently high densities this matter becomes strange quark matter.
+A very recent study~\cite{Annala} suggests that the hybrid star is indeed the most probably scenario for massive neutron stars.
+According to this work, based on the sound velocity analyses, if stars are very massive $M~\geq~2 M_\odot$ a hybrid star scenario is favorable, while for stars around the canonical mass $M~\simeq~1.4 - 1.5 M_\odot$ a pure hadronic star is more probably.

 To describe the hadronic matter we use the Quantum Hadrodynamics (QHD) formalism~\cite{Serot}.
 Here, besides the traditional $\sigma,~\omega$ and $\rho$ mesons~\cite{Glen}, we employ the non-standard strangeness hidden $\phi$ meson~\cite{Ellis,Lopes2013,Rafa2005,Weiss2}, which couples only to the hyperons.
 As pointed out in our previous work~\cite{Lopes2020}, the $\phi$ meson has a crucial role in the description of massive pulsars as the MSP J0740+6620.
 To fix the hyperon-meson coupling constants we break the hybrid SU(6) group in favor of a more general flavor SU(3) group, what allows us to fix all vector-meson coupling constants in terms of only one free parameter $\alpha_v$.